-Powerful Learning l saw students l appreciate l wonder Personal & Accessible How does this learning experience create a safe space where all learners can succeed, offer options so that the learning is accessible by students with diverse interests and varied abilities, and give students voice, choice, and decision-making power? framing their learning goals making choices about their learning. participating in a supportive learning community Other evidence: How the lesson How students How you What would it look like if?
+Powerful Learning l saw students l appreciate l wonder Personal & OF Accessible OF Accessible OF Accessible OF Accessible OF Accessible OF Accessible Description of the state of framing their learning goals making choices about their learning. participating in a supportive learning community Other evidence: How the lesson How students How you What would it look like if?
 How else might you?
 What impact do you think?
 Why did you decide?
 Authentic & Challenging How does this learning experience connect to the lived experiences of the students, offer an authentic purpose for learning that engages learners' desire to better their world, and engage all learners in a productive struggle? solving or investigating real-world challenges making connections between learning and the world working at the leading edge of their abilities demonstrating a growth mindset.
 Other evidence: How the lesson How students How you What would it look like if?
 How else might you?
 What impact do you think?
 Why did you decide?